seeburger-ag/aries-rsa/provider/fastbin/Readme.md

 ## Streaming Data

-When large amount of data (e.g. files) need to be transfered remotely it is not advisable to use large byte arrays as this will allocate a lot of memory.
+When large amount of data (e.g. files) need to be transferred remotely it is not advisable to use large byte arrays as this will allocate a lot of memory.
 Instead the fastbin transport allows to use `InputStream` and `OutputStream` as parameter or return value.
 When a remote method contains such a parameter, the stream is replaced with a proxy implementation that pipes data remotely from/to the original stream.